Traceability

 Sustainable Fashion Journalist

-Material Traceability goes beyond basic supplier or product traceability and is concerned with the contents of your products, diving deep into your supply chains where raw materials are sourced.
+Material Traceability is the next level from supplier or product traceability and is concerned with the contents of your products, diving deep into your supply chains where raw materials are sourced.
 Read on to learn more about material-level traceability.

 The Basics